 Brownsville ISD implements Narcan training to save lives

-In a first for the Brownsville Independent School District, school nurses are learning how to administer Narcan to reverse an opioid overdose and prevent death.
+In a first for the Brownsville Independent School District, school nurses are learning how to administer Narcan to reverse overdoses, and prevent deaths related to them.

 The district says they haven't had any cases of students overdosing — but they want to be ready.